PseudoDevs/IamGhost/amd10.md

-Last updated: 2024-04-05 16:05:54
+Last updated: 2024-04-05 16:06:27
-Random Quote: I'm a cool dad.
-That's my thang.
-I surf the web...
-I text LOL - Laugh Out Loud, OMG - Oh My God, WTF - Why The Face. - Phil Dunphy
+Random Quote: I will put you under the jail. - Hank Schrader